-Unraveling the epigenetic signature of cancer stem cells: a key to understanding cancer cell plasticity and reprogramming
+Unraveling the epigenetic signature of CSCs: a key to understanding cancer cell plasticity and reprogramming

 Current research on induced pluripotent stem cells teaches us that erasing epigenetic marks of the differentiated cell of origin greatly improves reprogramming[15,16].
-Mapping stemness-associated chromatin modifications would surely facilitate the development of therapeutic strategies evoking differentiation of cscs Indeed, the “differentiating strategy” has proven its efficiency in certain types of hematologic tumors years ago[17].
+Mapping stemness-associated chromatin modifications would surely facilitate the development of therapeutic strategies evoking differentiation of cscs.
+Indeed, the “differentiating strategy” has proven its efficiency in certain types of hematologic tumors years ago[17].
 On the other hand, these strategies have failed to prove their systematic efficacy in solid tumors, where CSCs may come from multiple origins, including normal differentiated cells[8,18], or stochastic genetic events altering cancer cells along tumor evolution.

 Molecular mechanisms involved in the shaping of the cancer epigenetic landscapes, and especially in CSCs, are complex.
-Genetic alterations leading to loss or gain of epienzyme functions have been described[19] but only rare studies focus exclusively on CSCs.
+Genetic alterations leading to loss or gain of epienzyme functions have been described[19], but only rare studies focus exclusively on CSCs.
 Furthermore, overexpression of epienzymes may not reflect an oncogenic role.
-The histone methyltransferase enhancer of zeste 2 (EZH2) is the perfect example of this paradox, while its overactivation in certain types of cancers is the sole sign of a compensation mechanisms in cells where Histone H3 K27 trimethylation is diluted over excessive proliferation[20-22].
+The histone methyltransferase enhancer of zeste 2 (EZH2) is the perfect example of this paradox, while its overactivation in certain types of cancers is the sole sign of a compensation mechanisms in cells where histone H3 K27 trimethylation is diluted over excessive proliferation[20-22].

-Because of the rareness and diversity of CSCs and the fact that no consensus has been found for markers that would allow their proper isolation, few studies have been able to clearly define the cancer stemness-associated epigenetic profiles.
-It has been shown however that mammary and hepatic CSCs harbor more permissive chromatin profiles, more prone to gene activation, than non-stem cancer cells[12].
-They also harbor decreased DNA methylation and H3K27me3 at tumor suppressor genes[12].
-Similarly, H3K4me3 is found preferentially at pluripotency genes such as BMI1, NOTCH1 and WNT1 in CSCs from Acute Myeloid Leukemia patients[13].
-CSCs from head and neck carcinomas harbor an epigenetic signature with only 22 differentially methylated genes between Cluster of Differentiation-44+ CSCs and CD44 non-stem cancer cell populations[14], pointing out subtle and specific differences between stem and non-stem cancer cells.
+Because of the rareness and diversity of CSCs and the fact that no consensus has been found for markers that would allow their proper isolation, few studies have been able to define clearly the cancer stemness-associated epigenetic profiles.
+It has been shown, however, that mammary and hepatic CSCs harbor more permissive chromatin profiles, more prone to gene activation, than non-stem cancer cells[12].
+They also harbor decreased DNA methylation and trimethylation of lysine 27 on histone 3 at tumor suppressor genes[12].
+Similarly, trimethylation of lysine 4 on Histone 3 is found preferentially at pluripotency genes such as BMI1, NOTCH1, and WNT1 in CSCs from acute myeloid leukemia patients[13].
+CSCs from head and neck carcinomas harbor an epigenetic signature with only 22 differentially methylated genes between cluster of differentiation (CD)-44+ CSCs and CD44 non-stem cancer cell populations[14], pointing out subtle and specific differences between stem and non-stem cancer cells.
 The same type of signature has been identified in breast tumors[23], but still needs to be defined for CSCs from the different colon cancer molecular subtypes.

 The common findings from studies on cancer stem cell epigenetic profiles are that cancer stem cell markers are either regulated by epigenetic mechanisms in normal and/or cancer cells or harbor different epigenetic profiles between stem and non-stem cancer cells[24].
 Alternatively, cancer stem cell markers can themselves be directly or indirectly responsible for chromatin modifications through their presence in Polycomb Repressive Complexes (BMI1) or through histone demethylation (JARID1B).

-Among cancer stem cell markers, Cluster of Differentiation-133 (CD133) and CD44 have been extensively utilized to isolate cancer cells with tumorigenic characteristics in numerous types of cancers, including colon cancers in which CD133 predicts low survival.
+Among cancer stem cell markers, CD133 and CD44 have been extensively utilized to isolate cancer cells with tumorigenic characteristics in numerous types of cancers, including colon cancers in which CD133 predicts low survival.
 In combination with CD166, these two markers better stratify low, intermediate, and high-risk cases of colorectal cancer[25] (CRC) than the three markers alone.
-We have shown that combined expression of these three markers is associated with stemness and resistance to 5-FluoroUracile in colon cancer cells[26,27].
+We have shown that combined expression of these three markers is associated with stemness and resistance to 5-fluorouracil (5-FU) in colon cancer cells[26,27].
 Interestingly, expression and splicing of these three markers are epigenetically regulated in cancer cells.

-Epigenetic regulation of PROM1, encoding the cancer stem cell marker CD133
+Epigenetic regulation of PROM1, encoding the CSC marker CD133